kenken64/NUSISS-DevOpsEng/workshop/workshop1.md

 8. Retrieve ip4 public IP address or the DNS from the AWS jenkins instance console panel
 9. Launch the web browser then access the jenkins web admin app.

-## Pre-requisites for local workstatio installation
+## Pre-requisites for local workstation installation
 * Java JDK 9 or higher

 ### Step by step installation